Magento 2 Web Analytics: Select the Right Tracking Stack

 Another aspect of GA4 is that it shows only aggregated metrics and events.
 You see headline numbers (users, sessions, traffic sources, conversions, e-commerce metrics) and the custom parameters you configured.

-At the same time, the service intentionally hides personally identifiable information (PII), full IP addresses, precise individual paths, and small samples.
+At the same time, the service intentionally hides personally identifiable information (PII), full IP addresses, precise individual paths, and suppresses data from small, low-volume samples.
 This means you do not have direct access to raw logs, and you get a segment-level view instead.

 While other tools (for example, Mixpanel or Amplitude) also comply with privacy requirements and do not expose PII, they allow you to export events in a more granular format.

-You can work with each recorded click or action and build your own reports or formulas.
-This significantly expands what you can do with behavior analysis and experimentation.
+You can work with each recorded click or action and build your own reports or formulas, something GA4's aggregated view can't do.

 Choosing your stack: selecting the right tools for your store